Designer of Michelle Obama's dress to rush frock into production

-NEW YORK, Sept 6 (Reuters) - Fashion designer Tracy Reese will rush into production the dress that first lady Michelle Obama wore when she addressed the Democratic National Convention this week, Reese said on Thursday.
+NEW YORK (Reuters) - Fashion designer Tracy Reese will rush into production the dress that first lady Michelle Obama wore when she addressed the Democratic National Convention this week, Reese said on Thursday.

 The sleeveless dress, which is not yet available in stores, will retail for less than $500, Reese said on NBC’s “Today” show.